IIIF/3d/temp-draft-4.md

 ## Scenes with Duration

-A Scene may have a `duration` property that defines its temporal extent.
-Content resources may be annotated into a Scene for the entirety of its duration or for a defined period of time.
+A Scene may have a `duration` property that defines its length in seconds.
+Content resources may be annotated into a Scene for all or part of its duration.

-An annotation that targets a PointSelector without any temporal refinement implicitly targets the Scene's entire duration.
-A content resource may be annotated into a Scene for a period of time by use of a PointSelector that is temporally scoped by a [FragementSelector](https://www.w3.org/TR/annotation-model/#fragment-selector) using the [media fragment syntax](https://www.w3.org/TR/media-frags/#naming-time) of `#t=`.
+An annotation that targets a Scene using a PointSelector without any temporal refinement implicitly targets the Scene's entire duration.

+A content resource may be annotated into a Scene for a period of time by use of a PointSelector that is temporally scoped by a [FragementSelector](https://www.w3.org/TR/annotation-model/#fragment-selector).
+The FragmentSelector has a `value` property, the value of which follows the [media fragment syntax](https://www.w3.org/TR/media-frags/#naming-time) of `t=`.
 This annotation pattern uses the `refinedBy` property [defined by the W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#refinement-of-selection).

 ```json
 {